uoftcprg/uoftcprg-website/README.rst

 uoftcprg-website
 ================

-The website of University of Toronto Computer Poker Research Group.
+The website of University of Toronto Computer Poker Student Research Group.